 You’re always posting something negative.

-You probably don’t turn to social media for negative news.
+Most of us don’t log in to social media sites looking for negative news.

 When you’re feeling social, you’re looking for ways to connect with others, ways to feel better about your day, about your work, about your life here on earth.

-If your posts are consistently negative, you’re bringing people down.
+If your posts are consistently negative, you bring people down.

 Sure, you may attract some like-minded followers, but you need to ask yourself whether this strategy feeds or starves your personal brand.